alisalamatian1/alisalamatian1.github.io/_pages/about.md

 I really enjoy multimodal research and collaborating with others so feel free to reach out if you have any interesting ideas!

+I also really enjoy going on hikes and reading books.
+The last book I really enjoyed reading was When Nietzsche Wept by Irvin D. Yalom.
+Currently, I'm re-reading The Power of Habit by Charles Duhigg.
+Reach out if you have any book suggestions!

 ## News
 - 2025.08: Our [**ChartGaze**](https://aclanthology.org/2025.emnlp-main.607/) paper was accepted to [EMNLP 2025](https://2025.emnlp.org/) (main proceedings).